Susanta2102/NLP-GROUP-PROJECT/README.md

 - To apply NLP models to classify text according to GDPR compliance criteria.
 - To evaluate the effectiveness of different NLP models in identifying GDPR principles.

+## Primary Functions of the Application

+### Natural Language Processing for Compliance Check
+The app uses NLP models (SentenceTransformers and PyTorch) to analyze text data, which likely involves identifying phrases, sentences, or policies that relate to GDPR requirements.
+Sentence tokenization, powered by NLTK, helps break down text into smaller, analyzable units, enabling the model to analyze content more accurately.

+### User Interaction via Streamlit
+Streamlit provides an interface for users to input text, which the app processes for GDPR compliance.
+This user-friendly interface likely includes text input fields, buttons, and checkboxes to configure the analysis.

+### Visualization of Analysis Results
+Plotly is used to create interactive graphs or visual elements, making it easier for users to interpret the analysis results.
+The visuals might include metrics related to the text’s compliance level, highlight compliance issues, or show recommendations.

+### GDPR Compliance Reporting
+The app may provide a summary or compliance score based on text analysis, giving users insights into how their text aligns with GDPR standards and pinpointing areas that may need revision.

 ## Installation

 ### Prerequisites